MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/federation-and-hybrid/Set-FederationTrust.md

 Accept pipeline input: True
 Accept wildcard characters: False
 ```
+    Note: For Office 365 or Exchange online tenants, use "Azure AD Authentication" as the input value

 ### -ApplicationUri
 The ApplicationUri parameter specifies the primary domain used for the federation organization identifier.